sdelquin/sdelquin.me/content/homepage/about-me.md

 {{<lni class="code-alt">}}Programming is a fascinating stuff for me.
 A set of great tech tools that lets you **create something new from scratch**.
 I really love it.
 Fortunately I have been able to learn different programming languages, but life changes when Python appeared on the scene.
 Wherever you are, thanks adsaman for being my mentor.
 I am cofounder of [Python Canarias](https://pythoncanarias.es/).

 {{<lni class="target">}} When I finished my degree on Computer Science I started to collaborate with [Instituto Canario de Estadística (ISTAC)](http://www.gobiernodecanarias.org/istac/) developing a statistical software.
-It's curious that 15 years later I resumed this link again.
-Nowadays I work at ISTAC as **data engineer**.
+It's curious that 15 years later I could resume this link.
+From 2020 to 2022 I worked at ISTAC as a **data engineer**.